Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/transit-gateways.md

 This guide walks you through connecting your {{site.konnect_short_name}}-managed Dedicated Cloud Gateways to AWS Transit Gateway, providing a secure and private channel for your API traffic.

+## How do Transit Gateways work?

+{% include_cached /md/konnect/cloud-gateway-networking.md %}

+> _**Figure 3:** In this diagram, the User AWS account represents you are running your microservices, APIs, or applications.
+You can connect your infrastructure securely to {{site.konnect_short_name}} through an AWS Transit Gateway.
+On the Kong side, the Kong AWS Cloud is the cloud account running your Dedicated Cloud Gateways, which ingests traffic coming in from the Transit Gateway and securely exposes it to the internet._

+To establish private connectivity between the {{site.konnect_short_name}} network and your account or VPC, you need to allow traffic via the [AWS RAM shared resource flow](https://docs.aws.amazon.com/ram/latest/userguide/shareable.html).

 ## Prerequisites